Hailing from the US, Forest of Impaled was a lesser-known band that

-in the early '90s.
-Though they later went on to play a mixed style of music, they began their career playing pure Black Metal.
+started in the early '90s.
+Though they later went on to play a mixed style of music, they began their career playing pure

-These guys were part of the wave of bands that came along in the middle of the decade, taking cues from the music that was
+black metal.
+These guys were part of the wave of bands that came along in the middle of the decade, taking cues from the music

 The material is rather average, if one is truthful about it.
 The thing